 You can get rid of the moisture by ventilating the home.
 To lower the degree of humidity in your house, make sure the fans are switched on while you cook or shower.

 In most circumstances, just turning on the exhaust fans and vents while cooking or baking would not enough.
 As a consequence, you should keep them on all night to get the optimum benefits.

 Drapes and curtains should be opened.

-Opening drapes and curtains is one of those remedies that makes you wonder why you never thought of it before.
+Opening drapes and curtains is one of those remedies that make you wonder why you never thought of it before.
 By doing so, you’ll enable air to flow against the window, preventing the formation of condensation.

 I understand that opening your curtains on a bright day isn’t the most pleasant experience.
 However, if you want clean windows, you’ll generally have to make this tradeoff.

 Plants not only bring beauty to any environment, but they also provide moisture to the air.
 As a result, you may attempt to stop the condensation by relocating all of the plants to a single room that will be ventilated on a regular basis.
 You might also try putting your plants outdoors to see if the problem goes away.